Mc-Zen/quill/src/decorations.typ

   /// -> length
   pad: 0pt,

+  /// How to color the brace.
+  /// -> auto | color
+  fill: auto,

   /// One or more labels to add to the gate.
 See @gate.label.
   /// -> none | array | str | content | dictionary
   label: none,